freefeynman123/adthena_task/README.md

 `http://127.0.0.1:9999/docs`

-or predict directly from browser by typing `http://127.0.0.1:9999/predict/{sentence}`
+or predict directly from browser by typing `http://127.0.0.1:9999/predict/{sentence}` where `{sentence}` should be replaced with custom text.

-# adthena_task
+# Points description

 1. Description of the model and justification of its usage:

 I chose a model from BERT (Biderectional Encoder Representations) family, which is considered as a state-of-the-art model in many natural language processing tasks.
-In order to compare the model with some baseline, we chose to perform the comparison in following manner:
+In order to compare it with some baseline, the following procedure was chosen:

-* Try some simple, well-established solution (Doc2Vec embeddings + Logistic Regression)
+* Try some simple, well-established solution (Doc2Vec embeddings + Logistic Regression).
 * Compare it with BERT.

 Since full dataset takes some time to preprocess and train on and due to the fact that LogisticRegression on full embedded